 Jennifer leverages her patent and appellate experience at courts and agencies of first instance.
 In district court litigation, she is regularly embedded on teams for strategy and to handle dispositive and other critical motions and issues before, during, and after trial.

-Jennifer is involved in Firm recruiting and mentoring and serves on the Women in IP Committee and the Washington Office Recruiting Committee.
-She also sits on the board of directors for the Domestic Violence Legal Empowerment and Appeals Project (DV LEAP) and has represented domestic violence survivors on appeal.
+Jennifer is actively involved in Firm recruiting and mentoring and serves on the Women in IP Committee and the Washington Office Recruiting Committee.
+She also sits on the board of directors for the nonprofit organization Domestic Violence Legal Empowerment and Appeals Project (DV LEAP) and has represented domestic violence survivors on appeal.
 Her active pro bono practice also includes immigration appeals, including successfully arguing a Fourth Circuit appeal that resulted in groundbreaking asylum law.